domRiddle/ASF/IPC.md

 ## WWW API

 APIs below are dedicated for our IPC GUI usage and they should not be implemented by remote scripts or tools.
 This documentation is for our internal reference only and can change anytime, in any possible way.
-You should not rely on existance of below endpoints, neither implement them in your own tools.
+You should not rely on existence of below endpoints, neither implement them in your own tools.

 ---